 The Honest Underscore

-I couldn’t number for you the times I've left a particular situation and thought, “That didn’t go the way I saw it play out in my mind.”
-In our household we call that Tuesday because it happens so frequently.
-Even when end goals are obvious, clear, and mutually desired, people can still come out with conflicting experiences of a shared event that bring them further from the goal instead of closer to it.
-It’s like witnessing the same sequence of events set to completely different underscores.
-You're left with deteriorated relationships, eroded team unity, or even dismantled peace in your home.
-I see it over and over again.
+I couldn't count the times I've left a situation thinking, "That didn't go the way I saw it play out in my mind."
+In our house we call that Tuesday.
+Even when end goals are clear and mutually desired, people can walk away from a shared event with conflicting experiences that move them further from the goal instead of closer.
+Like watching the same sequence of events set to completely different underscores.
+You're left with damaged relationships, eroded team unity, or dismantled peace at home.

-It seems there must be a missing step that allows for nuance of experience and expression.
-The book Crucial Conversations poses that the step in between an observance and a reaction is actually a story that you tell yourself.
-The book reasons that there’s a subconscious narrative, unique to the observer, that serves as a lens through which our observances are interpreted, and that lens drives our reactions to events themselves.
-Much like musical underscoring does to the overall storyline of a movie.
+There must be a missing step.
+The book Crucial Conversations argues that the step between observation and reaction is a story you tell yourself.
+A subconscious narrative, unique to each observer, that serves as a lens through which experience is interpreted and drives how we react.
+Much like musical underscore does to a film.

 There is always an intermediate step because actions themselves can’t and don’t cause emotional reactions.
 That’s why, when faced with the exact same circumstances, ten people may have ten different emotional responses.